 - There has been a greater emphasis on security and privacy.
 Many platforms that use blockchain have attempted to improve security.
 Data breaches are a prevalent thing.
 They happen all the time.
 It wouldn’t be wrong to say that our confidential information is quite vulnerable.
 And that goes for credit cards numbers, location tracking, activities and passwords of various profiles, and so on.
 Blockchain infrastructure simply eliminates the need for keeping and storing your personal data, that’s why it is completely safe.

 - The blockchain sector has undergone massive growth since it was first introduced.
-Though 2019 has been a slow year by blockchain’s normal stellar standards, the big picture indicates that blockchain is still on the up and up.
+Though 2019 was a slow year by blockchain’s normal stellar standards, the big picture indicates that blockchain is still on the up and up.

 The predicted trends of blockchain in 2020